bwc126/personal-site/README.md

 # ToDo:
 - Fix jumping when jumbotron changes.
 Force all images to be the same size when viewed on a particular viewport.

 - Populate content areas.
 (WIP 6/16/16)

 - Reposition sections to improve presentation impact.

 - Minimize number of CSS rules and classes.

-- ~~Resolve lack of convincing neon glow, give sufficient margins/padding/etc. for glow to extinct.~~